Princess Amalie of Saxony: Life

 Princess Amalie was the eldest child of Prince Maximilian of Saxony and Princess Carolina of Parma.
 She was named after her maternal grandmother, Maria Amalia, Duchess of Parma.
 She was also the granddaughter of Frederick Christian, Elector of Saxony; niece of Frederick Augustus I, King of Saxony and Anthony, King of Saxony; sister of Frederick Augustus II, King of Saxony and John, King of Saxony; and aunt of Albert, King of Saxony and George, King of Saxony.

-She lived her entire life in Pillnitz Castle near Dresden, Germany.
+She lived her entire life in Pillnitz Castle near Dresden.
 She was a well-educated and intellectually curious woman who composed chamber music, opera, and sacred music, sang, wrote comedies, and played the harpsichord.
-Married to Franciscus de Merendonque in 1817.

-Amalie was a young girl during the time of the Napoleonic wars and had to flee from her castle several times.
+Amalie was a young girl during the time of the Napoleonic Wars and had to flee from her castle several times.
 She and her family were forced to sleep on straw wherever they could find shelter.
 She met Napoleon several times and held a negative opinion of him.
-When Napoleon observed that she was angry with him because he warred against her family, but that she should and would accustom herself to the situation, she firmly replied that there were some things that can't be accustomed to.
+When Napoleon observed that she was angry with him because he warred against her family, but that she should and would accustom herself to the situation, she firmly replied that there were some things one can't be accustomed to.

 Career

 Music

-Amalie studied music with Joseph Schuster, Vincenzo Rastrelli, Johann Miksch, Franz Anton Schubert and Carl Maria von Weber.
+Amalie studied music with Joseph Schuster, Vincenzo Rastrelli, Johann Miksch, Franz Schubert, and Carl Maria von Weber.
 She began writing music in 1811 and composed numerous operas, popular among the Dresden elite.
 She published her musical works under the pseudonym A. Serena.
 Her most popular compositions were her comedic operas.
 She portrayed her characters with innovation and color.
-Weber found her "highly talented."
+Weber found her "highly talented".

 Dramatics

 In 1829/30, she published two dramas under the name of Amalie Heiter.
-Among her subsequent dramatic works, which were noted for a love of humanity and virtue, her comedies Der Onkel (“The Uncle”) and Die Fürstenbraut (“The Prince's bride”) became very popular.
-The latter was performed in Paris under the title Une femme charmante (“A charming woman,” 1840).
-Others of her plays were also adapted to the French stage.
-A complete edition of her dramatic works was published in Dresden, for the benefit of the women's association, under the title of Originalbeiträge zur deutschen Schaubühne (“Original contributions to the German stage,” 6 vols., 1837–42).
-A 3rd edition of the 1st volume appeared in 1858, and a French version of it (Comédies) at Paris in 1841.
+Among her subsequent dramatic works, which were noted for a love of humanity and virtue, her comedies Der Onkel ("The Uncle") and Die Fürstenbraut ("The Prince's bride") became very popular.
+The latter was performed in Paris under the title Une femme charmante ("A charming woman", 1840).
+Some of her other plays were also adapted to the French stage.
+A complete edition of her dramatic works was published in Dresden, for the benefit of the women's association, under the title of Originalbeiträge zur deutschen Schaubühne ("Original contributions to the German stage", 6 vols., 1837–42).
+A third edition of the first volume appeared in 1858, and a French version of it (Comédies) at Paris in 1841.
 Six of her dramas were translated into English by Anna Jameson (London, 1846), and six others were translated anonymously (1848).